For just two months a year, you can see ice bubbles at Abraham Lake. Here’s where to find them and how to view them

 Hot drinks or soup will warm you up after taking pictures in the wind.
 It’s also a good idea to pack extra food in case the roads are bad and you’re delayed.
-The nearest gas station and store is in Nordegg, half an hour from the ice bubbles parking area.
+The nearest gas station and store is in Nordegg, half an hour from the ice bubbles viewpoint.

 Abraham Lake is located on the David Thompson Highway (AB-11), approximately three hours from Calgary.
 Road conditions are best if you go via Hwy 2 and Rocky Mountain House, but the scenery is spectacular on the Icefields Parkway (Hwy 93N).
 If you choose the latter, check 511 before you go to make sure the highway is open.
 Avalanche control closures are common in winter.
 Click on the map for directions to the ice bubbles viewpoint & save directions because you will lose cell service on the Icefields Parkway and parts of Hwy 11.

 Where to Stay

 Random camping is permitted at Preacher’s Point (best suited for trailers/camper vans – it’s extremely windy), Abraham Cove, Abraham Slabs, and Allstones.
 Note that you will need to purchase an Alberta Public Lands Camping Pass ($20/3 nights or $30/year per person over 18 years old) in advance.
 Campers must be totally self-sufficient, and pack out all trash.
 There are outhouses onsite only; no water, picnic tables, or tent pads.

 Hiking Trails in David Thompson Country

-If you would like to do a hike before you go home, some hikes recommended by David Thompson Country include Whitegoat Falls (2.6 km), Cline River Falls (3.4 km) and Coral Creek (8.9 km).
+If you would like to do a hike before you go home, some hikes recommended by David Thompson Country include White Goat Falls, Cline River Falls (3.4 km) and Coral Creek (8.9 km).

 More hikes to try: